wozo/Leaflet-Maps-Marker/readme.txt

 * export your markers as csv-file
 * option to add widgets showing recent marker entries
 * configure up to 3 basemaps from Cloudmade with custom styles
+* option to add an unobtrusive scale control to maps
+* keyboard navigation support for maps
 * TinyMCE button for easily searching and adding maps on post/pages edit screen
 * display a list of markers below layer maps
 * show standalone maps in fullscreen mode